gazbert/bxbot/README.md

    Then run: `docker container attach <CONTAINER ID>`

 A Docker image for each release is available on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/tags/).

-There is a [Dockerfile](./Dockerfile) included in the project.
-Developers can use this to include custom Trading Strategies and Exchange Adapters in their Docker image - see _[The manual way](#the-manual-way)_ for how to include them in the build and distribution artifact.

 ### The manual way
 The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases, or you can grab the latest code